google/syzkaller/docs/linux/found_bugs_usb.md

 ## Reported by syzbot

-The bugs that were reported by the USB fuzzing instance can be found [here](https://syzkaller.appspot.com/upstream?manager=ci2-upstream-usb).
+Starting from early 2019, bugs in the USB drivers are being automatically reported by the USB fuzzing instance of syzbot and can be found [here](https://syzkaller.appspot.com/upstream?manager=ci2-upstream-usb).
+A list of CVEs for some of those can be found here [here](https://www.openwall.com/lists/oss-security/2019/08/20/2).

-The USB bugs that were reported by the KMSAN fuzzing instance can be either found [here](https://groups.google.com/forum/#!searchin/syzkaller-bugs/%22kmsan%22$20%22usb%22%7Csort:date) or [here](https://syzkaller.appspot.com/upstream?manager=ci-upstream-kmsan-gce) (via a manual search, e.g. for `kernel-usb-infoleak`).
+Some of the USB bugs are reported by the KMSAN fuzzing instance and can be either found [here](https://groups.google.com/forum/#!searchin/syzkaller-bugs/%22kmsan%22$20%22usb%22%7Csort:date) or [here](https://syzkaller.appspot.com/upstream?manager=ci-upstream-kmsan-gce) (via a manual search, e.g. for `kernel-usb-infoleak`).

 ## Manually reported

+These are the bugs that were manually reported before USB fuzzing was integrated into syzbot.

 ### USB drivers